demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-Get_Email_From_Email_Gateway_-_Generic_README.md

-Retrieve a specified eml/msg file directly from the email security gateway product.
+This playbook retrieves a specified eml/msg file directly from the email security gateway product.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.